 Offsite locations are also an excellent idea for critical meetings.
 While they may cost extra, they are often what a company needs to reassess things and boost employee engagement.
 For starters, they reduce distractions, keep team members focused on the agenda, and encourage camaraderie.

-Here are pointers to note when organizing an offsite meeting:
+Here are pointers to note when organizing an offsite conference:

 · Carefully manage logistics for the staff or let them know well in time if they’re to sort out transportation themselves.